100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: The Facebook ‘f’ logo was simple, recognisable, and functional as an app icon.
 The Meta logo feels cold, corporate, and abstract.
 It represents a vague corporate ambition rather than a tangible product people use and understand.

-- Lesson for You: Be wary of rebranding to something abstract and meaningless to appear futuristic.
+- Lesson for You: Be wary of rebranding to something abstract and meaningless in an attempt to appear futuristic.
 A logo that connects to your actual product is almost always more effective.

 50. IKEA